multiversx/mx-sdk-js-core/cookbook/cookbook.md

 ### Multisig

-The sdk contains components to interact with the (Multisig Contract)[https://github.com/multiversx/mx-contracts-rs/releases/tag/v0.45.5].
+The sdk contains components to interact with the [Multisig Contract](https://github.com/multiversx/mx-contracts-rs/releases/tag/v0.45.5).
 We can deploy a multisig smart contract, add members, propose and execute actions and query the contract.
 The same as the other components, to interact with a multisig smart contract we can use either the MultisigController or the MultisigTransactionsFactory.